EntrustCorporation/draft-ounsworth-pq-composite-keys/draft-ounsworth-pq-composite-keys.md

 Cautious implementers may wish to layer cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected using either a Post-Quantum / Traditional Hybrid, Post-Quantum / Post-Quantum Hybrid, or combinations thereof.
 This document, and its companions, defines a specific instantiation of hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key, signature, or key encapsulation mechanism (KEM) such that they can be treated as a single atomic object at the protocol level.

 This document defines the structures CompositePublicKey and CompositePrivateKey, which are sequences of the respective structure for each component algorithm.
 Explicit pairings of algorithms are defined which should meet most Internet needs.
-The generic composite key type is also defined which allows arbitrary combinations of key types to be placed in the CompositePublicKey and CompositePrivateKey structures without needing the combination to be pre-registered or pre-agreed.

 This document is intended to be coupled with corresponding documents that define the structure and semantics of composite signatures and encryption, such as {{I-D.ounsworth-pq-composite-sigs}} and {{I-D.ounsworth-pq-composite-kem}}.